smolijar/gitwiki-thesis/src/goal.md

-The target of the thesis is to explore the state of art of version controlled wiki systems, find the most appropriate solution for designing a implementing a system with the special features vaguely described in this section and fully specified in analysis.
+The target of the thesis is to explore the state of the art of version controlled wiki systems, find the most appropriate solution for designing a implementing a system with the special features vaguely described in this section and fully specified in analysis.

 # What is a _wiki_?

 The system is a version controlled, document oriented, text-based wiki software.

 But what is a _wiki_?
-According to Oxford dictionaries it is a _"a website that allows any user to change or add to the information it contains"_ [@oald:wiki] a longer and certainly more entertaining description from WikiWikiWeb^[WikiWikiWeb is often considered to be the first wiki being launched in 1995. [@wikiwikiweb:history]]
+According to the Oxford dictionaries it is a _"a website that allows any user to change or add to the information it contains"_ [@oald:wiki] a longer and certainly more entertaining description from WikiWikiWeb^[WikiWikiWeb is often considered to be the first wiki being launched in 1995. [@wikiwikiweb:history]]
 states: _"The idea of a Wiki may seem odd at first, but dive in, explore its links and it will soon seem familiar.
 Wiki is a composition system; it's a discussion medium; it's a repository; it's a mail system; it's a tool for collaboration.
 We don't know quite what it is, but we do know it's a fun way to communicate asynchronously across the network."_^[The insecurity in the description (_"We don't know quite what it is, (...)"_) is understandable from WikiWikiWeb, since its creator chose a name and needed to explain the concept to visitors at the time, when it was not entirely sure, how is the system going to evolve.] [@wikiwikiweb:front].
 Those are both obviously vague concepts, but set up a reasonable foundation of what wiki is.

-The essential idea behind wiki has always been to put users into the role of not just mere consumers, but producers of the content, which is the true concept of _Web 2.0_ and simultaneously its cheesiest example trait, when describing, what _Web 2.0_ actually is.
+The essential idea behind wiki has always been to put the users into the role of not just mere consumers, but producers of the content, which is the true concept of _Web 2.0_ and simultaneously its cheesiest example trait, when describing, what _Web 2.0_ actually is.
 Wiki is a platform for document oriented, organically created structured content.

 Documents are typically managed by administrators (performing corrections, topic creation etc.) and written by a community of users.